jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

     (iii) that any insurance moneys are irrecoverable for the reasons described in subsection (4)﻿(a); and (b) it is for the tenant to prove—
-    (i) that any destruction or damage was not intentionally done or caused as described in subsection (1)﻿(a); and (ii) that any destruction or damage was not caused by a careless act or omission described in subsection (2).
+    (i) that any destruction or damage was not intentionally done or caused as described in subsection (1)﻿(a); and (ii) that any destruction or damage was not caused by a careless act or omission described in subsection (2); and (iii) that any destruction or damage was not caused in circumstances described in subsection (1)﻿(c).

 ### 49C Landlord, not insurer, to benefit from tenant liability for careless damage
 (1) An insurer of the premises against destruction or damage has no right or claim in relation to a tenant’s liability under section 49B(2) or (6), including no right of equitable or contractual subrogation and no right arising out of an assignment by the insured.